Space Shuttle Pathfinder: Refurbishment

 After sitting in storage for many years, the America-Japan Society, Inc. obtained the wood and steel mockup at a cost of US$1 million and hired Teledyne Brown Engineering to refurbish it to more closely resemble an actual Space Shuttle.
 It was named Pathfinder and displayed at the Great Space Shuttle Exposition in Tokyo from June 1983 to August 1984.
+Teledyne Brown contracted RTS Laboratories, Inc., which had previously built a replica of the shuttle cockpit for training purposes at the Marshall Space Flight Center, to design and reconstruct the nose cone and cockpit section of the shuttle's hull.